 To download from the "Please wait" page, move your cursor to the top right, click on the download icon, and choose where to save it on your computer.
 Once saved, you will be able to open with Adobe Acrobat Reader and use all of the features of the action plan.
 Email GetAsthmaHelpInfo@gmail.com for more help.

-Billing For Pulmonary Procedures
+Billing Codes For Pulmonary Procedures and Asthma Education

 For your convenience, below is a chart listing specific pulmonary procedures and their corresponding CPT codes that can be used as a quick reference when billing for asthma care services.